- Photos & Map

 Safety guidelines

-- Cyclists should keep an eye on the weather forecast in advance, as parts of the route are at over 2000 m above sea level and light snowfall can therefore occur in extreme cases.
+- Cyclists should keep an eye on the weather forecast in advance, as parts of the route are above 2000 m above sea level and there can be light snow in extreme cases.

-- Pay attention to the weather forecasts.
-The weather can change quickly in the Alps.
+- Pay attention to weather forecasts.
+Weather changes can occur rapidly in the Alps.

 Nearby